make87-apps/virtual-camera/README.md

 This application transforms any MP4 video into a continuous virtual camera feed that:

+- **Caches video files locally** for reliable streaming (initial download may take time depending on file size and internet connection)
 - **Decodes MP4 videos** using software decoding (FFmpeg)
 - **Extracts YUV420 frames** without unnecessary color space conversions
 - **Publishes frames** via Zenoh using the `ImageRawAny` message format